Winnipeg Hydro: History

 In 1924 City Hydro constructed a two-unit coal-fired generating station at Amy Street, with a total capacity of 10 megawatts.
 Two more units were added in the 1950s bringing total capacity to 50 MW.
 The Amy Street plant provided electric power and district heating steam until it closed in 1990.
 During the Second World War, the city saved coal at the Amy Street plant by using surplus hydroelectric power to raise steam for district heating.
 In 1931 the first two units at Slave Falls were commissioned, generating 17 megawatts.
 An additional six units installed from 1937 though 1948 brought the station capacity to 67 megawatts.

 In 1955, City Hydro sold all its suburban distribution system to the Manitoba Power Commission, and purchased all former privately owned distribution within the city, becoming sole electrical utility in the downtown Winnipeg area.
 It was agreed that City Hydro would obtain all additional electrical capacity by purchase from the Manitoba Hydro Electric Board instead of developing additional generating stations.

 The century-old Pointe du Bois plant has required significant investment to maintain its facilities.
 An original unit was replaced with a Straflo turbine in 1999, increasing station capacity to 75 MW.

-Among the final achievements as Winnipeg Hydro were the recorded revenues higher than previous years.
+Among the final achievements as Winnipeg Hydro recorded revenues higher than previous years.
 Infrastructure improvements included the completion of No. 6 Substation (Amy St) building and equipment installation as well as the completion of the installation of new underground cable to connect Scotland Avenue Terminal Station to No. 2 Substation (York) at York Avenue and Garry Street.
 The last Director of Winnipeg Hydro was Ian McKay.